Quantifying Statistical Significance of Deep Nearest Neighbor Anomaly Detection via Selective Inference

 \subsection{Synthetic Datasets}

-To evaluate the type I error rate, we \red{changed} the training dataset size $n \in \left\{100, 200, 500, 1000\right\}$ and set the data dimension $d=2$.
-The number of neighbors $k$ was either fixed at 1 or adaptively selected in a data-driven manner from $\left\{1,2,5,10\right\}$.
-See Appendix~\ref{app:appC1} for results when $d$ and $k$ are changed.
-For each configuration, we iterated \red{1,000} experiments.
-In each \red{iteration}, we generated test instance $\bm{x}^{\text{test}} \sim \mathcal{N}(0, \bm{I}_{d})$ and train instances $\bm{x}_i \sim \mathcal{N}(0, \bm{I}_{d})$ for $i \in [n]$.
-To evaluate the power, we changed the signal strength $\delta \in \left\{1, 2, 5, 10\right\}$ and set $d=2$, $n=100$. \red{We also evaluate two settings of $k$, identical to those used above.} See Appendix~\ref{app:appC2} for results when $d$, $k$, and $n$ are changed.
-For each configuration, we iterated \red{1,000} experiments.
-In each \red{iteration}, we generated test instance $\bm{x}^{\text{test}} \sim \mathcal{N}(\delta, \bm{I}_{d})$ and train instances $\bm{x}_i \sim \mathcal{N}(0, \bm{I}_{d})$ for $i \in [n]$.
-The results of type I error rate are shown in Figure~\ref{fig:synthetic_fpr}.
-The \texttt{Stat-kNNAD}, \texttt{w/o-pp}, and \texttt{bonferroni} successfully controlled the type I error rate under the significance level, whereas the \texttt{naive} could not.
-Because the \texttt{naive} failed to control the type I error rate, we no longer consider its power.
-The results of power are shown in right side of Figure~\ref{fig:synthetic_power}.
-Among the methods that controlled the type I error rate, the \texttt{Stat-kNNAD} has the highest power.
+To evaluate the Type I error rate, we varied the training dataset size $n \in \left\{100, 200, 500, 1000\right\}$ and set the data dimension $d=5$.
+The number of neighbors $k$ was adaptively selected in a data-driven manner from $\left\{1,2,5,10\right\}$.
+See Appendix~\ref{app:appC1} for results when $d$ and $k$ are varied.
+For each configuration, we conducted \red{1,000} independent experiments.
+In each iteration, we generated a test instance $\bm{x}^{\text{test}}$ and training instances $\bm{x}_i$ for $i \in [n]$, sampled from the same distribution under one of the following two settings.
+In the \textbf{parametric} setting, all instances were drawn from a standard Gaussian distribution $\mathcal{N}(\bm{0}, \bm{I}_{d})$.
+In the \textbf{semi-parametric} setting, each instance was drawn from $\mathcal{N}(\bm{s}_i, \bm{I}_{d})$, where $\bm{s}_i$ is a randomly generated mean vector.
+For more details about data generation, see Appendix~\ref{app:appC0}.
+To evaluate the power, we generated data in the same way, except that a signal $\delta \in \left\{2, 4, 6, 8\right\}$ was added to a randomly selected coordinate of the test instance $\bm{x}^{\text{test}}$.
+We set $d=5$, $n=100$ and $k$ was adaptively selected in the same way.
+See Appendix~\ref{app:appC2} for results when $d$, $k$, and $n$ are varied.
+The results of Type I error rate are shown in Figure~\ref{fig:synthetic_fpr}.
+The \proposed, \texttt{w/o-pp}, and \texttt{Bonferroni} successfully controlled the Type I error rate under the significance level, whereas the \texttt{naive} could not.
+Since \texttt{naive} failed to control the Type I error rate, we excluded it from the power experiment. \hotelling also fails in the semi-parametric setting (where $s_i$ follows a non-Gaussian distribution), because it assumes that all samples are i.i.d.\ from a single Gaussian distribution.
+So, it is likewise excluded from the power experiment in the semi-parametric setting.
+The results of power are shown in Figure~\ref{fig:synthetic_power}.
+Among the methods that controlled the Type I error rate, the \proposed has the highest power.